Varada (actress): Career

 While studying in plus two (higher secondary), she modeled for a calendar and soon advertisements followed.
 Then, she anchored for a local television channel in her hometown Thrissur, followed by programs in Jeevan TV and Kairali TV.
 She made her acting debut in the film Vaasthavam in 2006.
 She played the female lead in Sultan in 2008.
 It was from Sultan that she took the stage name Varada, as per the suggestion of writer-director A. K. Lohithadas who was a mentor of the film's director.
 She made her television debut with Snehakoodu on Surya TV.
 Varada got a breakthrough with the title role in the serial Amala on Mazhavil Manorama.
 Then she appeared as heroine in the serial Pranayam on Asianet, which was a remake of the Hindi soap opera Yeh Hai Mohabbatein.
 She left the show after pregnancy.
 She made her come back in serial through Ilayaval Gayathri.

 Personal life

 On 25 May 2014, Varada married her Amala co-star Jishin Mohan.
-The couple have a son.
+The couple have a son Jian born on 2017.
+They separated in January 2022 and divorced in September 2022.